anselmh/DEPRECATED-modx-boilerplate-evo/README.md

 - all CSS-files
 - js/scripts.js and js/plugins.js (if you use custom plugins in here) Please check all these files for changes and consider to not overwrite your own settings / changes / code!!!
 Be sure to check all important files before replacing them!
-I do not (and cannot) give warranty for thatÉ
+I do not (and cannot) give warranty for thatï¿½

 IMPORTANT NOTICES FOR DEVELOPMENT: